 Healing does not require endless excavation

-Another distortion worth naming: healing does not mean you must spend your life endlessly excavating your entire past and every generational pattern in your lineage.
+Healing does not mean you must spend your life endlessly excavating your entire past.

 But healing is not defined by how much you analyse.
-It is defined by whether your internal structure becomes more coherent and less organised around survival patterns.
+It is defined by whether your system becomes more coherent and less organised around survival.

-You can understand your childhood perfectly and still operate from distortion.
-You can also reach coherence without dissecting every historical detail.
+You can understand your past perfectly and still operate from distortion.
+You can also reach coherence without dissecting every detail.

 A practical example: the visibility wound